Watch Hill Lighthouse

 Watch Hill Lighthouse Architecture and Design

-The Watch Hill Lighthouse is a 45-foot-tall square granite tower, seamlessly integrated with a two-story brick keeper’s dwelling built in 1935.
-The tower features a white lantern with a distinctive red roof.
+The Watch Hill Lighthouse is a 45-foot-tall square granite tower built of rock-faced gray Westerly granite blocks, seamlessly integrated with a two-story brick keeper’s dwelling built the same year (1856).
+The tower features a cast-iron lantern with a distinctive red roof.

 Originally equipped with a fourth-order Fresnel lens, the lighthouse now utilizes a modern VRB-25 lighting system, maintaining its role in navigation with an alternating red and white light every 2.5 seconds, visible up to 14 nautical miles.